 52. ✧ Make a Pine Cone Wreath for Your Front Door

 Strap on some snowshoes and hike through the snow covered pines.
 Snowshoe Magazine can help you out with its First-Timer’s Guide to Snowshoeing and Matador Network gives you 10 Amazing Places to Snowshoe in North America.

-17. Spend a White Christmas in a Cozy Cabin
+55. ✦ Spend the Night in a Cozy Cabin

 Being from Northern California, from a city sans snow, it had always been on my Winter Bucket List to spend a white Christmas holed up in a quaint little cabin.
 The Evergreen Lodge in Yosemite Valley was where this goal got checked off.
 We woke up surrounded by a pure blanket of white and you could too.

-Christmas Bucket List: 45 Things to Do This Holiday to Get You in the Spirit
+Christmas Bucket List: 45 Fun Holiday Activities & Spirited Things to Do

 10 Incredible Ways a Bucket List Can Improve Your Life